Understanding orientational disorder in crystalline assemblies of hard convex polyhedra: Results

-In the maximum packing fraction there was no hopping, validating our characterization of the quenched state (no off-diagonal population at $\phi=0.74$, Fig.\,3A).
+In terms of rotational mobility of particles fixed at their respective lattice sites, two possibilities could be consistent with the data.
+Either the particles stayed in the same orientations with larger amplitudes of motion, or there were discrete jump motions between the selected orientations, in a correlated manner, such that the total partitioning remained constant across the simulation trajectory (Fig.\,\ref{fig:discrete_mobility_unique_orientations}).
+The latter possibility would mean the existence of ``discrete mobility'' qualitatively different from the continuous mobility observed in the freely rotating plastic crystal phase.
+However, it is important to note that both scenarios would be consistent with the qualitatively invariant nature of these distributions.
+The discrete orientational hopping in the crystal is not new and was already reported in the entropy driven systems of hard polygons \cite{Shen2019} and hard polyhedra \cite{Lee2023}.
+Such orientational phase was properly characterized in those studies and the phase was termed as ``discrete rotator'' or ``discrete plastic crystals''.

+We calculated the transition matrices to estimate the average probabilities of jumping from one orientation to another, over a Monte Carlo trajectory as discussed in the section \ref{trans_matrix}.
+These matrices were calculated and averaged over 500 simulation frames, which were written with a period of $2\times 10^{5}$ Monte Carlo Sweeps (MCS), along production runs with lengths of 100 million MCS.
+The data for both the shapes are shown in Fig.\,\ref{fig:discrete_mobility_hopping_matrix}, which validated the second scenario.
+In the maximum packing fractions there were no hopping (no off-diagonal population at $\phi=0.74$, Figs.\,\ref{fig:discrete_mobility_hopping_matrix}A,B), which suggested that at highest pressures, the orientations were frozen in one of the discrete values.
 With decreasing packing fractions, off-diagonal elements picked up more populations, even though particles still had a greater tendency to remain fixed in one of the preferred values, resulting in higher contributions along the diagonal.
-Finally, at $\phi=0.621$, all orientations were sampled, which led to an almost homogeneous distribution of hopping within the discrete set.
-Transitions between a preferred and a new orientation was always much less frequent and could be treated as noise all over the phase diagram where this phase was identified (Fig.\,3A).
+At sufficiently low packing fractions, all chosen orientations were sampled by the same particle with equal probability and all the off-diagonal elements obtained appreciable populations ($\phi-0.621$ and $\phi-0.662$ for the EPD and ESG shapes, respectively).
+This trend continued, and just before the melting into fully rotating plastic phase, maximum hopping was observed.
+Transitions between a preferred and a new orientation was always much less frequent and could be treated as noise all over the phase diagram where this phase was identified (Figs.\,\ref{fig:discrete_mobility_hopping_matrix}A,B).
+These quantitative observations produced by the new analysis protocol agreed with the characteristics of the discrete rotator phase as reported earlier \cite{Shen2019, Lee2023}.
+The data provided direct proof of discrete mobility of the disordered state along with the hopping probabilities within the preferred orientations.